The Gap from "Interaction" to "Collaboration"

 | ① Perceive Environment | User falls into an unfamiliar wilderness | Pre-set "forest" scenario | Actively identifies the real environment | Passive scenario → Active perception |

-| ② Check Self-State | Whether injured/hungry | Assumes state is known | Real-time detection of physiological state | Static input → Real-time detection |
+| ② Assess Self-State | Injured/Hungry? | Assumes state is known | Real-time detection of physiological state | Static input → Real-time detection |

-| ③ Set Goals | Choose next action | User manually selects | Agent autonomously infers goals | User decision → Goal autonomy |
+| ③ Set Goal | Choose next action | User manually selects | Agent autonomously infers goals | User decision → Goal autonomy |

-| ④ Search for Resources | Look for usable supplies | Fixed resource database | Dynamically discovers and generates solutions | Pre-set resources → Dynamic exploration |
+| ④ Search for Resources | Look for usable supplies | Fixed resource database | Dynamically discovers and generates solutions | Preset resources → Dynamic exploration |

-| ⑤ Execute Tasks | Execution process | Fixed steps, stops on error | Flexible execution, variable paths | Fixed process → Adaptive execution |
+| ⑤ Execute Task | Execution process | Fixed steps, stops on error | Flexible execution, variable paths | Fixed process → Adaptive execution |

 | ⑥ Evaluate Feedback | Check if completed | Output result and terminate | Automatically evaluates and enters next cycle | One-time completion → Continuous evolution |

-Clearly, traditional apps are "usable tools," while agents are "reliable collaborative partners"—they can understand goals, assess risks, make judgments, execute decisions, and truly integrate into solutions for complex scenarios.
+Clearly, traditional apps are "usable tools," while agents are "reliable collaborative partners"—they can understand goals, assess risks, make judgments, execute decisions, and truly integrate into the solutions for complex scenarios.
 In this context, AI is no longer an accessory part of an application but a core participant in the system ecosystem.

-| Capability Upgrade Point | Practical Engineering Methods | Implemented Examples | Corresponding Capability Change |
+| Capability Upgrade Point | Actual Engineering Methods | Implemented Examples | Corresponding Capability Change |

 |---|---|---|---|